priyadarshu/priyadarshu_launcher/Readme.md

 #### Priyadarshu Launcher_Browser_Extension
 - This extension is created for personal use
-- The icons are linked to the socials - Youtube, Github, Twitter, Linkedin, pintrest, hashnode
+- The icons are linked to the socials -  Github, Twitter, Linkedin, pintrest, medium, gmail
 - This is with reference to ** Build & Publish a Custom Google Chrome Extension** by **Traversy Media** [link](https://www.youtube.com/watch?v=wHZCYi1K664)